Band of Bugs: Downloadable content

-On July 25, 2007, two map packs were released.
+Several DLCs for the game were released in 2007.
+In July, two map packs were released.
 Each included 5 new maps for multiplayer games and stand alone missions.
 While "Map Pack #2" was free for download, "Map Pack #1" had to be purchased.

-On August 8, 2007, a content package entitled "Red Kingdom" was released.
+In August, a content package entitled "Red Kingdom" was released.
 This collection includes a new map tile set, a new campaign with 10 new levels, and 2 new unit types.

-On October 10, 2007, a content package entitled "Ninja Sticks of Fury" was released.
+In October, a content package entitled "Ninja Sticks of Fury" was released.
 This collection includes a new map tile set (snowy), an all-new campaign with 10 new levels and new characters, and 1 new unit type.

-NinjaBee released Avatar support for the game on July 8, 2009 via a free patch.
-Also a new DLC campaign pack titled "Tales of Kaloki" based on Outpost Kaloki offering a new story, new units, new unit types, a new map tile, weapons and abilities.
-This was also released on July 8, 2009 along with a Band of Bugs Premium Dashboard Theme.
+NinjaBee released Avatar support for the game in July 2009 via a free patch.
+A new DLC campaign pack titled "Tales of Kaloki", based on Outpost Kaloki, offering a new story, new units, new unit types, a new map tile, weapons and abilities was also released in the same month along with a Band of Bugs Premium Dashboard Theme.

 Reception

 Band of Bugs received "average" reviews on both platforms according to the review aggregation website Metacritic.
-Official Xbox Magazine UK called the game "Refreshingly unique."
+Official Xbox Magazine UK called the game "refreshingly unique".
 Many reviews were more critical, criticizing glitches and a general lack of strategic depth.
 IGN remarked that while the Xbox 360 version has all the necessary basic elements, it lacks gameplay depth and the ability to customize units.
-GameSpot noted that it was "too simplistic to be addictive and too frustrating for players looking for a casual strategy fix."
+GameSpot considered the game to be "too simplistic to be addictive" and too frustrating for players looking for a casual strategy game.
 Overall, the enjoyment of the colorful graphics and the map editor were tempered by concerns about the game's longevity for genre fans.